 Some schools have started this week, and most will be open on Tuesday after Labour Day.
-Plenty of back to school sales going on, and plenty of pressure to buy your kids all the things they “need” to go to school.
+Plenty of back-to-school sales going on, and plenty of pressure to buy your kids all the things they “need” to go to school.
 The problem is that the definition of “need” by some stores is a little out of wack.
-Students don’t need a home computer, laptop, tablet and also an iPhone, however that does seem to be implied by many of the tech stores out there.
+Do Students need a home computer, laptop, tablet and also iPhone?
+That does seem to be implied by many of the tech stores out there.
 Isn’t a Hilroy Exercise book, a pencil and a pen enough?
-It seems that lifestyle creep has worked its way into back to school.
+It seems that lifestyle creep has worked its way into the back-to-school.

 My Writings for Week Ending September 4th